Armored Fleet Dairugger XV: Story

 The Rugger Team is an exploration, planetary survey, and defensive force.
 Planet Earth is in a time of prosperity.
 The Galaxy Garrison launches a mission to explore the galaxy, colonize, and build new maps of the stars.
 Soon after commencing the mission, the Rugger Team and their starship, the Rugger Guard, are attacked by the xenophobic Galveston Empire.
 The Galveston homeworld is dying and their space fleet are also on a mission of exploration and colonization.
 Dairugger, the super robot, must defend the Rugger Guard and its fleet as they attempt to continue their mission.
 When Galveston repeatedly refuses to accept peaceful coexistence, the Rugger Guard mission turns to finding the Galveston homeworld, liberating its people from their despotic Emperor, and helping them find a new planet before their world collapses.

 Characters

 Dairugger pilots

-The Rugger Team is made of three smaller teams of five members each: "Aki Team" (Air), "Keets Team" (Sea), and "Walter Team" (Land), after each team's leader.
+The Rugger Team is made of three smaller teams of five members each: "Aki Team" (Air), "Keats Team" (Sea), and "Walter Team" (Land), after each team's leader.
 Each of the 15 parts is referred to as a "Rugger" and can combine into larger machines as separate teams called Kurugger (Air), Kairugger (Sea), and Rickrugger (Land), as well as together to form the super-robot Dairugger.
 The 15 separate Rugger units as well as the name come from the sport of rugby, since 15 players are required to form a rugby union team.